 - Revisional Rhinoplasty – 2 to 4 hours depending on complexity and whether or not grafts will be used

 Read more about OPEN or CLOSED Rhinoplasty and incision locations on our Rhinoplasty page.

 - Closed Rhinoplasty – incision inside the nose

 - Open Rhinoplasty – small incision under the tip of the nose

 Risks of Surgery

 These may include adverse anesthesia reactions, incomplete improvement, infection, bleeding, infection, congestion, runny nose and the need for additional surgery.
-General surgical risks are also something you need to consider, including the risk of deep vein thrombosis.
-Read more on our Rhinoplasty page and in our FAQs.

 For more information on a Revision RHINOPLASTY surgery to either:

 - Fix a botched nose job or unsatisfactory result

 - Remedy an unsatisfying nose surgery outcome or nose shape